Government Relations

 1. Formula funding

-Formula funding is the foundation for Texas public institutions of higher education, flowing directly into college classrooms and labs.
-Additional general revenue in the formulas wil help cover student enrollment growth and help offset record inflation and the resulting pressure on tuition and fees.
+Formula funding accounts is the foundation for Texas public institutions of higher education, flowing directly into college classrooms and labs.
+Texas A&M requests the legislature to maintain support for the formulas outlined in the 89th Legislature's base budget.
+The general revenue in these formulas will help cover student enrollment growth and help offset record inflation and its resulting pressure on tuition and fees.

 Texas A&M University at Galveston